1Deterministic/1D-Sync/README.md

 * `run_post_sync_script_only_if_a_sync_occur`: defines if the post sync script will run only if a sync was executed, ignoring the ones in cooldown.
 Must be **True** or **False** - [optional, the default value is False]

 * `run_continuously`: defines if the program will run in loop or if it will stop immediately after the synchronization loop, must be **True** or **False** - [optional, the default value is True]

-### Auto start
-A good combination is to use `run_continuously` together with the system initialization, so the program will be always running in background.
-To achieve this, check the steps below, according with your operating system:

-* **Linux**:
-    An init script for systemd as unprivileged user is included in the project folder.
-You have to open a terminal window in the project root folder and run the file `systemd-startup.sh`.
-It will copy the project to a hidden folder on your home with the name `.1dsync` and will run every time you do login.

-    You can also schedule its initialization using some tool of your distribution or desktop environment or use crontab.
-    * run the command
-        ```
-        crontab -e
-        ```
-    * add the line
-        ```
-        @reboot python /path/to/folder/1dsync.py
-        ```
-        ou
-        ```
-        @reboot python3 /path/to/folder/1dsync.py
-        ```
-        depending on your distro.

-    Don't schedule its initialization to the root user, this can affect system folders if some destination parameter was mistaken.

-* **Windows**:
-    You can schedule its initialization creating a **.bat** file in the `Startup` folder of your user.
-You can run the file `windows-startup.bat` that will copy the project to folder `.1dsync` inside your user folder (you can hide it if you want) and will execute with the system initialization.

-    You can also do it manually.
-For instance, create the file
-    ```
-    C:\Users\User\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup\1dsync.bat
-    ```
-    with the following content:
-    ```
-    start pythonw C:\path\to\folder\1dsync.py
-    ```

 ### Scheduling
 The file `Config/control.json` stores dates and times of the synchronizations, it's not necessary to change it.
 However, if you want to force a sync to run on the next attempt you can remove the respective line from the file or change it to some chosen date and time.